How to Apply for NZ Citizenship Before the 2027 Test

 Working backwards from a late 2027 test introduction, here is the realistic timeline:

-This means the actual deadline is not "late 2027" — it is several months earlier, accounting for the preparation time above.
-If you start your Customs travel movement request in mid-2026, you can realistically lodge by early 2027 with time to spare.
+This means "late 2027" is not a safe personal deadline — allow several months for preparation and check the transition rules when DIA publishes them.
+If you start your Customs travel movement request in mid-2026, you can realistically prepare well ahead of the expected launch.

 Who the Test Affects